fnproject/fn/docs/operating/extending.md

 ### Creating a Listener

-You can easily use app and runner listeners by creating a struct with valid methods satisfying the interface for the respective listener and adding it to the FN API
+You can easily use app and runner listeners by creating a struct with valid methods satisfying the interface for the respective listener and adding it to the Fn API

 Example: